Shaquille O’Neal Weighs In On School Safety And Banning Guns In The Aftermath Of Parkland

 Among many honors on his stellar pro basketball resume, the 7 ft.
 1 center was a three-time NBA Finals MVP, a 15-time All-Star, a two-time scoring champion (despite an inability to consistently make free throws), and the 1993 Rookie of the Year.

-The potential future sheriff also played for the Phoenix Suns, Cleveland Cavaliers, and Boston Celtics as his 19-year pro career wound down.
+The potential future lawman also played for the Phoenix Suns, Cleveland Cavaliers, and Boston Celtics as his 19-year pro career wound down.
 Shaq is one of only three players in the league to win NBA MVP, All-Star game MVP, and Finals MVP awards in the same year.
 Shaquille O’Neal was inducted into the Basketball Hall of Fame in 2016.